4G vs. 5G vs. LTE: What’s the Difference, and Why Should You Care?

 The ITU standard stipulated a minimum specification of 100 Mbps download speed and a maximum of 1Gbps, which, at the time, was extremely hypothetical.
 In fact, carrier networks today are only just now realizing these aims, many years later.

-Therefore, to qualify for true 4G, your carrier network has to be able to download at a minimum of 100 Mbps.
-Some carriers have dubbed this 4G LTE-A or 5Ge to separate it from 4G LTE.
+To qualify for true 4G, your wireless network has to be able to download at a minimum of 100 Mbps.
+Some carriers have dubbed this 4G LTE-A (Verizon) or 5Ge (AT&T) to separate it from 4G LTE.

 Do 5G Phones Work on 4G Network?

 What is LTE and What Does LTE Stand For?

 In short, it’s an upgraded 3G, but worse than true 4G.
 4G LTE networks send data to 4G LTE phones at a rate lower than 100 Mbps of download speed.